OuhscBbmc/REDCapR/inst/test-data/projects/file-repo/README.md

 file-repo Test Project
 =========

-Steps to Recreate:

-1. Create new project, based on project.xml
+In addition to the typical steps to establish a project:

 1. Reconstruct the file repository, manually
-    1. Create top-level directory called "the-state"
+    1. Create top-level directory called "the-state".
+        It should be accessible to "users in all roles"
     1. Drop [levon-and-barry.jpg](../../levon-and-barry.jpg) into this directory
     1. Navigate back to the root directory.
     1. Drop the following file files into the root directory: